AlexanderPro/AwesomeWallpaper/README.md

 AwesomeWallpaper
 =============

-AwesomeWallpaper allows you to play videos, show images or system information as your wallpaper.
+AwesomeWallpaper plays videos, shows images and system information on your desktop wallpaper.
 It supports next modes:

 * **Image.** Shows an image on your desktop.
 * **Gallery.** Shows several images on your desktop.